Minimal log regular models of hyperbolic curves over discrete valuation fields: Introduction

-The content of each subsection of each section is as follows: In section \ref{logregularsecton}, we study singularities and desingularizations of log regular schemes of dimension $2$.
+The contents of each section and each subsection are as follows: In section \ref{logregularsecton}, we study singularities and desingularizations of log regular schemes of dimension $2$.
 In subsection \ref{convexsubsection}, we study $2$-dimensional strongly convex rational polyhedral cones.
 In subsection \ref{exceptionsdivisorsubsection}, we study the exceptional divisors of the minimal desingularizations of log regular schemes of dimension $2$.
 In subsection \ref{logblowupsubsection}, we study log blow-ups of log regular schemes of dimension $2$.
-In subsection \ref{summarysubsection}, we give the characterization of log regular local schemes of dimension $2$.
+In subsection \ref{summarysubsection}, we give the log regularity criterion.
 In section \ref{modelsection}, we study models of log regular curves and establish a theory of minimal log regular curves.
 In subsection \ref{defsubsection}, we give the definitions of various models of curves over discrete valuation rings.
 In subsection \ref{minimalmodelconstructionsection}, we study fundamental properties of minimal regular n.c.d.\,models.
 In subsection \ref{lregsubsection}, we study fundamental properties of log regular models and define $\cC^{\log}_{\lreg}$.
 In section \ref{thirdsection}, we study properties of $\cC_{\lreg}^{\log}$.
 In subsection \ref{lsmsubsection}, we discuss the fundamental structures of log smooth models of log regular curves.
 In subsection \ref{basechangesubsection}, we discuss the base changes of $\cC^{\log}_{\ncd}$ and $\cC^{\log}_{\lreg}$.
 In subsection \ref{stablesubsection}, we study stable models and generalize \cite[Theorem (2.4)]{DM}.
-In subsection \ref{psubsection}, we discuss prime divisors whose supports are contained in the special fibers of log smooth models whose multiplicities is divisible by $p$ and give a generalization of \cite[THEOREM (3.11)]{Sai1}, \cite[Theorem 4.2]{Sai2}.
+In subsection \ref{psubsection}, we discuss prime divisors whose supports are contained in the special fibers of log smooth models whose multiplicities are divisible by $p$ and give a generalization of \cite[THEOREM (3.11)]{Sai1}, \cite[Theorem 4.2]{Sai2}.

-\textbf{Acknowledgement}: The author of this paper thanks Yuya Matsumoto, Teppei Takamatsu, Takeshi Saito, Yuichiro Hoshi, Akio Tamagawa, and Eigo Yamaguchi for helpful comments.
-In particular, he thanks Akio Tamagawa and Eigo Yamaguchi for giving me the opportunity of considering this problem.
+\textbf{Acknowledgement}: The author of this paper thanks Yuichiro Hoshi, Yuya Matsumoto, Takeshi Saito, Teppei Takamatsu, Akio Tamagawa, and Naganori Yamaguchi for helpful comments.
+In particular, the auther thanks Akio Tamagawa and Naganori Yamaguchi for giving him the opportunity of considering this problem.
 He is supported by JSPS KAKENHI Grant Number 21J00489.